I learned how to make money flipping cars in my young adult life, and loved it.

-I think it’s great for anyone looking to start some kind of entrepreneurial venture, without having to deal with the crazy risks that come with a full-on business.
+I think it’s great for anyone who wants to start some kind of entrepreneurial venture, without having to deal with the crazy risks that come with a full-fledged business.

 It’s a super fun and straightforward process that can be done part-time.